 24 May The Importance of Brand Guidelines

 You’ve spent a lot of time crafting the perfect message, logo, website, and marketing materials for your brand.
-You went back and forth with a designer on getting the exact right lines on your logo.
+You went back and forth with a designer to get your logo lined out just right.
 You worked with a content writer to craft an impactful and cohesive tagline and brand message.
 You even had custom business cards printed.
 But, none of this will stay consistent over time if you don’t have brand guidelines.

 What are brand guidelines?